 The Somerville Inc. Architecture Scholarship is presented to a graduate student demonstrating design excellence with strong graphic presentation skills.
 Somerville Inc., founded in 1946, is one of Wisconsin’s largest employee-owned architecture and engineering firms, with particular expertise in the design of educational and healthcare facilities.

 This recognizes the legacy of Milwaukee’s renowned architect, Thomas “Mac” Slater, and is awarded to a student who demonstrates academic merit and evidence of commitment to design excellence.
-The award may include an internship opportunity with Kahler Slater Architects, the firm with which Mac Slater served as partner for many years.
+Acceptance of this award may lead to an internship at the office.
+Finalists may be interviewed by the firm.

 This is an annual scholarship funded by several Urban Planning alumni to honor a new or continuing student with demonstrated academic merit.